Lecture Notes in Cosmology: Gaussian random fields

-It is customary then to define a dimensionless power spectrum as so that Eq.~\eqref{xiPrel} becomes:
+It is customary to define a dimensionless power spectrum as follows: so that Eq.~\eqref{xiPrel} becomes:

-\paragraph{Doing the spatial average.} Suppose that none of the quantities in the integrand of Eq.~\eqref{xieqaverage} is a stochastic variable and that $\langle\dots\rangle$ is a spatial average, which is the one relevant from the point of view of observation.
+\paragraph{Performing the spatial average.} Suppose that none of the quantities in the integrand of Eq.~\eqref{xieqaverage} is a stochastic variable and that $\langle\dots\rangle$ is a spatial average.
 We must rewrite $\xi_G(r)$ as follows:

-where we have used the Fourier series expansion because we are in a finite volume, that we have chosen to be a cube of side $L$ and hence $V = L^3$.
-This volume can be thought as the survey volume.
-Note that the summation over $n$ and $m$ is intended as a sum over the three components of $\mathbf n$ and $\mathbf m$ since we cannot use statistical isotropy now.
+where we have used the Fourier series expansion because we are in a finite volume, which we have chosen to be a cube of side $L$, and hence $V = L^3$.
+This volume can be thought of as the survey volume.
+Note that the summation over $n$ and $m$ is intended as a sum over the three components of $\mathbf n$ and $\mathbf m$, since we cannot use statistical isotropy at this time.
 The spatial integration gives:

 \hrulefill

 \begin{ex} Show in one dimension, for simplicity, that: